 Not too long ago, baseball legend Alex Rodriguez (A-Rod) made news when it was reported that items worth $500,000 were stolen from his vehicle.
 Had his car been in the possession of a valet or towing service, those losses may have been covered by a specialty outside services bond.*

 * Some states require a conviction before the bond will cover the incident.

 Find out more about Old Republic Surety’s business services bonds, specialty outside services bonds and BONDSTAR on our website.
 You can also contact an Old Republic branch office to talk to one of our representatives.

 Shayne Albine is the Southeast Regional Director of Commercial Surety for Old Republic Surety.
-Prior to joining Old Republic Surety Company in 2013 as a commercial underwriter, Shayne worked for The Hartford as an underwriter and then at Travelers Insurance in executive liability products underwriting.
-She has a Bachelor's degree in Environmental Sciences from Rollins College.
+Prior to joining Old Republic Surety Company in 2013 as a Commercial Underwriter, Shayne worked at Travelers in the Bond & Specialty Insurance, Private Non-Profit Dept. as an Account Underwriter.
+She has a BA from Rollins College.